AriFordsham/GHCWiki/building/running-tests/performance-tests.md

 ## Expected Performance Changes

 In many cases, a new commit has expected performance changes.
-In order to allow the test suit to pass, these changes must be documented in the commit message in the format
+In order to allow the test suite to pass, these changes must be documented in the commit message in the format

 ```wiki
 Metric (In|De)crease <metric(s)> <options>: